-It seems to make no sense that a person can pass a road test without ever checking a mirror, even once.
+It seems to make no sense to an experienced driver that a person can pass a road test without ever checking a mirror, even once.

-Are they actually saying to people not to use mirrors?
+Are they actually telling people not to use mirrors?

-No, of course not, but the end result is that examiners are implying, by omission, that mirrors don't need to be used before changing direction.
+No, of course not.
+The problem is that examiners are implying, by omission, that mirrors don't need to be used before changing direction.
 They say "you have to signal and shoulder check" (sometimes the order is reversed) giving the impression that mirror checking is unnecessary.

 Most people hearing this from an examiner will interpret it in one of two ways, and both ways mean trouble:

-(a) that drivers need only be concerned about vehicles in the blind spot, which ignores the risk of vehicles coming up quickly from behind that will not be detected with a shoulder check alone...
+(a) that you only need to check for vehicles near you in the blind spot, which ignores the risk of vehicles coming up quickly from behind that won't be detected with a shoulder check alone...

-(b) that drivers should turn all the way around and look all the way back, which increases the risk of not seeing a hazard ahead.
+(b) that you should turn all the way around and look all the way back, which increases the risk of not seeing a hazard ahead.
 (Really, if the car is moving, an overdone shoulder check is distracted driving.)

 Look at this photo and caption.
-Many people, even with years of experience, just do not grasp this idea.
+Many people, even with years of experience, really don't grasp this idea.

-Some people say you can adjust your mirrors so you eliminate the blind spots.
+Don't some people say you can adjust your mirrors so you eliminate the blind spots?

 What about the shoulder check before a right turn after stopping?

-Before making a right turn when the car is moving very slowly, or is stopped, ICBC requires the driver to check to be sure no bicycle or jogger is catching up on the right side
+Before making a right turn when the car is moving very slowly, or is stopped, ICBC requires the driver to check to be sure nothing -- bicycle, jogger, pedestrian -- is catching up on the right side

-Again, the same advice applies -- you should never just check the blind spot, because a cyclist or longboarder could be closing very quickly, especially going downhill (a cyclist going 50 km/h is closing at about 45 feet per second).
+Again, the same advice applies -- you should never just check the blind spot, because a cyclist or longboarder could be closing very quickly, especially going downhill (a cyclist going 50 km/h is catching up at 45 feet per second).
 You should always mirror check first.
 In this case the right side mirror is very helpful.

 The check for bicycles and joggers should not be the final check.
-Traffic movement often changes very suddenly, even while a driver is in mid-turn, so the bicycle and jogger check should never be the final check.
+Traffic movement often changes suddenly, even while a driver is in mid-turn, so the bicycle and jogger check should never be the final check.
 Intersection traffic is the final check.

 What about checking before turning left?

-Before making a left turn, the driver should check to make sure no vehicle is passing.
-If a faster vehicle is catching up quickly from straight behind or in the next lane, the shoulder check alone will not pick up the passing vehicle, but the mirror(s) will.
+Before making a left turn, the driver should check to make sure no vehicle is passing on the left.
+If a faster vehicle is catching up quickly from straight behind or in the left lane, the shoulder check alone will not pick up the passing vehicle, but the mirror(s) will.